bechu/sfml-flow/README.md

 };
 ```

-In this case juste create a controller with this class :
+In this case just create a controller with this new class :

 ```c++
 Controller ctrl = Controller::make<XmlOutput>();